-The College's historic main campus in Astoria, on a hillside overlooking the magnificent Columbia River, has undergone extensive redevelopment to provide state-of-the-art laboratories and classrooms, full-accessibility, and inviting, studentcentered learning spaces.
+The College's historic main campus in Astoria, on a hillside overlooking the magnificent Columbia River, has undergone extensive redevelopment to provide state-of-the-art laboratories and classrooms, full-accessibility, and inviting, student-centered learning spaces.
 Columbia Hall houses the Bookstore, cafe, student classrooms, modern science labs, Student Services, and a community meeting room.
-A voter-approved \$16 million redevelopment project will open in fall of 2016.
+A voterapproved \$16 million redevelopment project will open in spring of 2017.
 When completed, Patriot Hall will feature a new gymnasium, classrooms, and indoor running track.